shashlik/old-shashlik/README.md

 Android Simulated Environment

-The roadmap / gameplan is:
+The roadmap / plan is:

 * Enumerate components and dependencies